 Wikipedia segment.

-Posted in: Australia, Australian National Offshore Petroleum and Environmental Management Authority, Business Principles, Environment, Fossil Fuels, Gas, Gas-to-liquids, GoogleNews, John Donovan, Prelude FLNG Project, Royal Dutch Shell Plc, Shell, Shell Employee Safety, Shell PLC, Sin Stocks.
+Posted in: Australia, Australian National Offshore Petroleum and Environmental Management Authority, Bill Campbell, BlackRock Advisors UK, BlackRock Fund Advisors, Business ethics, Fossil Fuels, Gas, GoogleNews, Irina Woodhead, John Donovan, LNG, Prelude FLNG Project, Prelude Toxic Headlines, Royal Dutch Shell Plc, Shell Business Principles, Shell Employee Safety, Shell PLC, Sin Stocks.

-Tagged: Gas · John Donovan · LNG · Prelude FLNG Project · Royal Dutch Shell Plc · Shell
+Tagged: Australia · Gas · John Donovan · LNG · Royal Dutch Shell Plc

 Like this: